codegarden13/fotostudio-helper/readme.md

 </p>

-<p align="center">No matter how often you switch photo devices: Your sessions are captured.</p>
+<p align="center">No matter how you switch photo devices: Your sessions are captured.</p>

 ## Features